|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 • Page Education Foundation Grants: For students of color graduating from a Minnesota high school.

-• Power of You covers the cost of tuition and fees for two years, or up to 72 credits, at Minneapolis Community and Technical College (MCTC), St. Paul College or Metropolitan State University for youth graduating from a Minneapolis or St. Paul public high school.
+• Power of You covers the cost of tuition and fees for two years, or up to 72 credits, at Minneapolis Community and Technical College (MCTC), Saint Paul College or Metropolitan State University for youth graduating from a Minneapolis or Saint Paul public high school.

-Are there scholarships for students in foster care?
+Are there scholarships for students in foster care or adopted from foster care?

 • Foster Care to Success offers scholarships to youth who have spent one year or more in out-of-home placement.
 Many Minnesota youth have been scholarship recipients.